ashleykleynhans/mxit-api-php/README.md

 The request_access() method must be called, before this method is called.
 This method processes the code returned from request_access() and obtains an OAuth2 token.

+**NOTE: The redirect URI specified in the get_user_token() method must match the redirect URI specified in the request_access() method, otherwise the OAuth2 server will not grant you a valid OAuth2 token.**

 #### *Parameters*

 *code*: string